-- Changes in the revenue attributable to ESI; revenue attributable to ESI is, in part, dependent on the general level of activity in the wind and solar and other utility construction sectors, as well as oilfield pipeline and construction sectors.
-To a lesser extent, revenue attributable to ESI is also subject to seasonal variation, as customers typically engage in a higher volume of construction activity during the May through October period, while reducing their activity in the November through April period the reduction in the volume of construction activities during the aforementioned period can have an adverse impact on ESI's revenues during such period. - An increase in cost of sales in the three and nine months ended September 30, 2024, compared to the same period of 2023, mainly due to increases in ESI's sales in 2024. - The recognition of revenue and costs of sales in the three months ended September 30, 2024, related to start of Punitaqui. - Impairment of inventory and spares recorded for the three months ended December 31, 2023, of \$1,783,331. - Negative currency translation adjustments of \$1,902,575 for the nine months ended September 30, 2024, compared to negative currency translation adjustments of \$2,287,207 in the nine months ended September 30, 2023. - Changes in foreign exchange gains and losses. - An increase in finance costs, mainly due to accretion expenses arising from the convertible debentures, and the deferred payments on the acquisition of Punitaqui. - An increase in impairment of exploration and evaluation assets due to the relinquishment of the East Fork mining claims in Idaho, part of the U.S. cobalt projects recorded in the third quarter of 2023.
+- Changes in the revenue attributable to ESI; revenue attributable to ESI is, in part, dependent on the general level of activity in the solar and wind and other utility construction sectors, as well as oilfield pipeline and construction sectors.
+To a lesser extent, revenue attributable to ESI is also subject to seasonal variation, as customers typically engage in a higher volume of construction activity during the May through October period, while reducing their activity in the November through April period the reduction in the volume of construction activities during the aforementioned period can have an adverse impact on ESI's revenues during such period. - An increase in cost of sales in the year ended December 31, 2024, compared to the same period of 2023, mainly due to increases in ESI's sales in 2024. - The recognition of revenue and costs of sales in the year ended December 31, 2024, related to start of Punitaqui. - Impairment of inventory and spares recorded for the three months ended December 31, 2023, of \$1.8MM. - Negative currency translation adjustments of \$39,223 for the year ended December 31, 2024, compared to negative currency translation adjustments of \$2.9MM for the year ended December 31, 2023. - Changes in foreign exchange gains and losses. - An increase in finance costs, mainly due to accretion expenses arising from the convertible debentures, and the deferred payments on the acquisition of Punitaqui. - Impairment of Punitaqui in the amount of \$33.8MM as the mine transitioned into development and production and concentrate volumes were below forecast in the second half of the year. - An increase in impairment of exploration and evaluation assets due to the relinquishment of the East Fork mining claims in Idaho, part of the U.S. cobalt projects recorded in the third quarter of 2023.
+The impairment of Geuman and Amargosa in the fourth quarter of 2024.